Stoneguard001/hello-world/README.md

 a bit about yourself.
 a bit more information  in order to test that I understand what I changed ok, so it's been a while.

+additional information into a  branch from the base.